mikeyEcology/MLWIC2/README.md

 You only need to run steps 2-4 the first time you use this package on a computer.
 If you have already run [MLWIC](https://github.com/mikeyEcology/MLWIC) on your computer, you can skip steps 2 and 4

 ## <b>Step 2: Install TensorFlow (version 1.14) on your computer.</b>
+Really any version of tensorflow between 1.8 and 2.0 will do. \
 The function `tensorflow` will do this on Macintosh and Linux machines, but the installation of this software is inconsistent.
-If you have trouble using our function or you are using a Windows computer, you can try doing this independently by following the directions [here](https://www.tensorflow.org/install/).
-You can install any version that is > 1.8, but < 2.0.
+If you have trouble using our function or you are using a Windows computer, you can do this independently by following the directions [here](https://www.tensorflow.org/install/).

 ## <b>Step 3: Download the [MLWIC2_helper_files folder from this link](https://drive.google.com/file/d/18lq__3ZAjzY0bpkXN3c6TQv78WMkP--c/view?usp=sharing).</b>
 Unzip the folder and then store this folder in a location that makes sense on your computer (e.g., Desktop).
 Note the location, as you will specify this as `model_dir` when you run the functions `classify`, `make_output`, and `train`. (optional) If you want to check md5sums for this file, the value should be `403c3b46ae17b6d1fa1fe687b0f1c4d3`.